Self-discrepancy theory: New findings

 Since its original conception in 1987, there have been a number of studies that have tested the legitimacy of self-discrepancy theory.
-Some of their findings do in fact contradict certain aspects of the theory, while another finds further evidence of its validly.
+Some of their findings do in fact contradict certain aspects of the theory, while another finds further evidence of its validity.
 These studies give insight into the research that has been done regarding self-discrepancy theory since its original conception in 1987.

 Conducted in 1998, "Are Shame and Guilt Related to Distinct Self-Discrepancies?
 A Test of Higgins's (1987) Hypotheses", brought into question the correlations between specific discrepancy and emotional discomforts laid out by self-discrepancy theory.
 Researches believed that there was no way to tie a unique emotional discomfort to one internal discrepancy, but rather that various internal discrepancies result in a variety of discomforts.
 The study was carried out and the hypothesis was confirmed based on the results.
 The findings displayed no evidence suggesting a direct tie between specific discomforts and type of internal discrepancy.

 "Self-discrepancies: Measurement and Relation to Various Negative Affective States", also brought into question the core aspect of self-discrepancy theory – The correlation between specific discrepancies and the emotional discomforts that result.
 This study went one step further, also testing the validity of two methods used to observe internal discrepancies; "The Selves Questionnaire" or "SQ" along with the "Adjective Rating List" or "ARL".
-The study found a strong relationship in results from both methods, speaking to their validly.
+The study found a strong relationship in results from both methods, speaking to their validity.
 The results, though, did bring into question the original research done by Higgins, as there were no ties found between specific internal discrepancies and unique emotional discomforts.
 One of the researchers in this study wrote "Overall, these findings raise significant concerns about the relevance of self-discrepancies as measured by the SQ and ARL and fail to support the main contentions of self-discrepancy theory".

 "Self-discrepancy: Long-term test–retest reliability and test–criterion predictive validity", published in 2016, tested the long-term validity of self-discrepancy theory.
 Researchers found evidence to support the long-term validity of the self-discrepancy personality construct along with anxiety and depression having a direct relationship with internal discrepancies.